syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Selection.md

 {% endhighlight %}
 {% endtabs %}

-The following image shows applying the selection background and foreground color.

 ![](SfDataGrid_images/ChangingColor.png)

-## Changing Current Cell Border Color
+## Changing current cell border color

-SfDataGrid allows you to change the current cell border color which is applied to the grid cells when entering edit mode, by returning the required color in the `GetCurrentCellBorderColor` override of your custom style class derived from [DataGridStyle](http://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.DataGridStyle.html), and assigning it to the [SfDataGrid.GridStyle](http://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~GridStyle.html) property.
+The SfDataGrid allows you to change the current cell border color applied to the grid cells when entering the edit mode by returning the required color in the `GetCurrentCellBorderColor` override of your custom style class derived from [DataGridStyle](http://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.DataGridStyle.html), and assign it to the [SfDataGrid.GridStyle](http://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~GridStyle.html) property.

-Following code example illustrates customization of current cell border color.

 {% tabs %}
 {% highlight c# %}